Mikuláš Medek: 1961–1969

 Artists and theoreticians who met at Mikuláš Medek's flat have tried to register the creative group Konfrontace (Confrontation).
 In early 1961, a series of arrests and interrogations took place, and members of the group were bugged.
 The application for registration made in 1961, as well as requests for exhibition dates in 1962 and 1963, went unanswered, and the group gradually disbanded.
 Only in 1962, thanks to theoretician Jan Kříž, were Medek's paintings presented in Vimperk and Kamenice nad Lipou at exhibitions, organized by the Aleš South Bohemian Gallery in Hluboká nad Vltavou.
 In the same year he was represented at the exhibition Arguments 62 at the Krzywe Koło Gallery in Warsaw, prepared by Marian Bogusz.

 The situation changed when in 1963 Medek received a number of public commissions for architecture - painting for the Czech Airlines office in Damascus, a monumental pano for the Czech Airlines hall in Košice, and an altarpiece for Jedovnice.
 He was accepted as a candidate of the Czechoslovak Union of Artists and in August he had his first major exhibition of paintings at the Teplice Castle together with the sculptor Jan Koblasa.
 The following year he exhibited three paintings at the D exhibition in the Nová síň Gallery in Prague, but the exhibition was not allowed to be accompanied by a catalogue or by a review in the art magazine.
 The exhibition Imaginative Painting 1930-1950, prepared in 1964 at the Aleš South Bohemian Gallery in Hluboká nad Vltavou by Věra Linhartová and František Šmejkal, was banned by the regional committee of the Communist Party of Czechoslovakia and was not open to the public.
 Only after the reform of the Union of Czechoslovak Visual Artists in December 1964 and the election of a new presidium headed by Adolf Hoffmeister was Mikuláš Medek accepted as a member and elected as an alternate member of its central committee.
 At the end of 1964, he won first prize in a competition for the decoration of the new airport building in Prague-Ruzyně and was commissioned to paint two paintings for the Czech Airlines office in Paris (one of the paintings was installed in Prague Castle after 1989).

-In 1965, he had his first solo exhibition of paintings from 1947 to 1965 in Prague's Nová síň Gallery and was represented at a number of exhibitions of contemporary Czech art in Western Europe (Bochum, Baden-Baden, Celle, Paris, Munich, Liége, Rotterdam, L'Aquila), at the Salon of Youth in Paris, the San Marino Biennial and the European Forum in Alpbach, Linz and Graz.
+In 1965, he had his first solo exhibition of paintings from 1947 to 1965 in Prague's Nová síň Gallery and was represented at several exhibitions of contemporary Czech art in Western Europe (Bochum, Baden-Baden, Celle, Paris, Munich, Liége, Rotterdam, L'Aquila), at the Salon of Youth in Paris, the San Marino Biennial and the European Forum in Alpbach, Linz and Graz.
 He was diagnosed with diabetes, for which he was frequently hospitalised in the following years.